jwri211/PrivacyAct/PrivacyChecklist.md

 ### Principle 3 - Collection of information from subject
-- [ ] Clearly explain to the user what information you are collecting from them when they first use your software.
+- [x] Clearly explain to the user what information you are collecting from them when they first use your software.
-- [ ] Provide the user access to a clear statement about what you're collecting from them, why and what for.
+- [x] Provide the user access to a clear statement about what you're collecting from them, why and what for.

 <details>
-<summary>"More information</summary>
+<summary>More information</summary>

 > *Users need to know what you are collecting from them.
 For example, they might know you have a name and email address because they have provided it.
 If you log any other information from their activities, they need to be informed and able to understand why you have it, what you do with it and other parties involved.*